 Today, with code, small often (not always, of course) means fast.
 For that reason, this course, titled Thinking Small, seeks to bring its audience techniques that will help write programs that lead to smaller and faster binaries (sometimes one, sometimes the other, ideally both) using standard C++.

 In order to benefit from this class, you will need:

 - To be familiar with “modern” C++, the word “modern” being taken in the sense of “C++11 and later”.
 You don’t need to be an expert, but having used such things as lambdas and constexpr beforehand will make the class material feel less… alien

-- To have a laptop with a compiler that supports C++17.
+- To have a laptop with a compiler that supports C++17, ideally C++20 as there are some gems in there for our purposes.
 We will strive to limit ourselves to portable C++ code, but we will consider C++17 to be portable since all major compilers support it today… and because there’s so much to enjoy in today’s language!

 - To be willing to do in-class exercises, and to discuss tricks and techniques with your instructor and colleagues in a friendly manner.
 In such training sessions, part of the experience comes from meeting other interested (and interesting!) individuals, and sharing knowledge and tricks

 If you come from another language than C++, make sure to inform Patrice such that he can better accompany you in your in-class experience.